 Joachim Kurtz (Heidelberg)

-Joachim Kurtz is Professor of Intellectual History at the HCTS and represents the project in Heidelberg.
-See for further information and contact details → uni-heidelberg.de.
+Joachim Kurtz is Professor of Intellectual History at the Heidelberg Centre for Transcultural Studies and represented the project in Heidelberg after the team’s transfer to the University of Zurich in February 2018.
+For further information and contact details, see → his homepage.